vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 (I. 110.1-8), KKV148-149, HV 1.741.
 In some mss. written

 as ' Anantaphala'.
 Andolaka-mahotsava-in Vasanta ; Bhav U. 133.
 24. Andolanavrata--on Cai. śu.
-3; worship of Pārvati and Siva
+3; worship of Pārvati and Śiva

 (images ) and swinging them in a dolā; HV II.
 145–748, SmK.
 90-91, PC 85; HV prescribes Rg.
 X. 81.
 3 (Viśvatas